Expanding & Sustaining CAPABLE, the Aging-in-Place Program

 Synthesized research findings into 8 strategic opportunity areas, 6 design principles, and co-developed 4 concepts.

-How CAPABLE functions
+Context + How CAPABLE Functions

 CAPABLE is a participant directed, home-based model delivered over 10 visits in 4 to 5 months.